This is a view of the front side of the monument at the WWII spomenik complex in Podgarić, Croatia.

 "The basic idea of the author of the project was to make the monument as impressive and monumental as possible.
 The sculpture is given the primary role, it is essential, basically the most important component of the project cycle, and everything is subordinate to it.
 Visible from all sides, strong contours and lines in concrete symbolize dynamics, flight and power, while the metal core is a poetic transposition of firmness and unity.
 The location of the monument has the following important features: elevation, dominance over the rest of the landscape, visibility from all sides, along with numerous variants and possibilities for approaching it...
 It was a deliberate effort to guide the visitor along a circuitous route to the monument from a desire that his interest gradually grows as he approaches it, obliging him to see it and experienced from different sides, which would not be achieved along a straight direct route.
 After over a dozen steps, the visitor climbs onto a plateau with two strong magnetic wall, composed of alternating protuberances and pillars... [with] the last pair of pillars carrying a strong concrete beam, thus mimicking some kind of trapezoidal doorway opening, which through the access path leads the monument into the view and attention of the visitor...
 The pathway to the monument ends with a set of steps up to a small plateau that surrounds the monument's pedestal, a feature which allows free movement under the monument, as well as the perception of surrounding landscape, the approach path, the tomb, and enables the visitor to fully experience of sculpture's structure and dimensions."

-Meanwhile, deeper symbolic meaning of element of the site can be observed which hint at various potential artistic inspirations from a range of ancient and historical world cultures.
+Meanwhile, deeper symbolic meaning of elements of the site can be observed which hint at various potential artistic inspirations from a range of ancient and historical world cultures.
 For instance, the symbolic motif of Džamonja's 'wings of victory' bear a striking resemblance to the ancient symbol of the 'winged sun', a motif which was used across a wide range of civilizations from antiquity (including Egypt, Perisa, Assyria, and other historic cultures.)
-Through these cultures the symbol generally employed to communicate holiness, power and supreme divinity.
+Through these cultures, the symbol generally employed to communicate holiness, power and supreme divinity.
 While there are many interesting examples of ancient sun discs that bear stylistic similarities to Džamonja's sculpture, one of the most interesting is a 9th century BC Assyrian relief carving which depicts the warrior Gilgamesh with a winged sun disk held above his head by two representations of Gugalanna, the Bull of Heaven (Photo 8).
-The idea of a direct connection to heaven and divinity is a common symbolic thread among ancient depictions of sun discs and is a theme which directly relates to the events memorialized in the Podgarić monument.
+The idea of a direct connection to heaven and divinity is a common symbolic thread among ancient depictions of sun discs and is a theme that directly relates to the events memorialized in the Podgarić monument.
 Furthermore, numerous ancient cultures use extended wings to symbolize the protective forces of heaven.
-Most notably, in ancient Egypt the goddess Isis, who is generally depicted with spread falcon wings, was the deity who ferried lost souls into the afterlife and had the ability to resurrect the dead.
+Most notably, in ancient Egypt, the goddess Isis, who is generally depicted with spread falcon wings, was the deity who ferried lost souls into the afterlife and had the ability to resurrect the dead.

-Photo 8: A 9th century BC Assyrian relief of Gilgamesh with a winged sun disk
+Photo 8: A 9th century BC Assyrian relief of Gilgamesh with a winged sun disk [source]

-Photo 9: The Zoroastrian Fire Temple located in Yazd, Iran
+Photo 9: The Zoroastrian Fire Temple located in Yazd, Iran [source]

 However, one of the most interesting examples of the sun disc as it could be understood to relate to the Džamonja monument at Podgarić is the Faravahar sun-disc symbol of ancient Persian religion Zoroastrianism (Photo 9).
 The outstretched wings of the Faravahar symbol embody the basic tenants of the religion, 'good thoughts, good words and good deeds'.
 Meanwhile, the tail-wing feathers (which could be understood as the elongated pedestal of the Podgarić sculpture) represent 'bad thoughts, bad words and bad deed', which the soaring wings are meant to symbolically rise above.
 Thus, understanding the sculpture to be a form of the Faravahar would mean the sculpture could be seen to stand as a representation of these very universalist and all-encompassing positive ideals.
 As gestures of universalist ideals and are common symbolic tools employed by sculptors within many of the Yugoslav abstract monuments of the era, this Faravahar interpretation would thus seem very fitting.
 Furthermore, writer Catherine Beyer relates that the disc from which the Faravahar wings emerge from can be understood to symbolize "the immortality of the soul or the repercussions of our actions, which are brought about by the eternal divine order".